 Elaborating on her effort to replace Columbus Day with Indigenous People's Day, Dana reminds us that Christopher Columbus “...did not discover anything because there were people already here.
 He did not actually step foot in North America, so having a holiday that credits him with the founding of our country is not only outdated but deeply offensive and hurtful to the descendants of the Indigenous People that were targeted for systemic genocide not only in the settling of America but in the generations that followed through attacks on our identity and culture.”

 Dana also reminds Mainers that the Native American communities’ “stewardship of the lands and waters are part of what makes our state worthy of the nickname Vacationland.”
 She adds that “[w]e have humbly requested that these contributions be acknowledged and appreciated in ways that may seem symbolic but [are] very significant in correcting the narrative of history and validating truth and what is worth honoring.”

-In her first year as Penobscot Nation Ambassador, Dana has realized two of her long-time goals.
+During her first year as the Penobscot Nation Tribal Ambassador, Dana has realized two of her long-time goals.
 The Maine legislature voted in 2019 to ban the use of Native American mascots in public schools.
-And on April 26, 2019, the Governor of Maine, Janet T. Mills, signed legislation that will replace Columbus Day with Indigenous People's Day, joining six other states that have done the same.
+And on April 26, 2019, Governor Janet T. Mills signed legislation that replaces Columbus Day with Indigenous People's Day, joining a handful of other states that have done the same.
 Having won yet another battle on behalf of Native American communities in Maine, Dana marked the signing of this legislation by saying : “[The Governor’s action] shows a true intent to honor the Indigenous Nations of our state and [bring] all citizens to an elevated understanding and reconciliation of our shared history.”
-There is no question that Dana’s early start at “speaking her truth” is transforming the perception of Native Peoples in State of Maine.
+There is no question that Dana’s early start at “speaking her truth” is transforming the perception of Native peoples in the state of Maine.